Le Barroux Abbey: History

-Before the current abbey was consecrated a group of men, led by Dom Gérard Calvet, founded a small community of Benedictine monks in the Chapel of St. Mary Magdalene in the Vaucluse region of south-east France.
+Before the current abbey was consecrated, a group of men, led by Dom Gérard Calvet, founded a small community of Benedictine monks in the Chapel of St. Mary Magdalene in the Vaucluse region of south-east France.
 Shaken by the changes brought on by the Second Vatican Council, he founded the abbey as a way to continue the traditional practice and life of the Benedictine Monks and the traditional liturgy of the Catholic Church.
 In 1979 a female branch was founded, the Abbey of Notre-Dame-de-l'Annonciation.
 In 1986 the community numbered 53 monks.

-Initially supportive of the Lefebvrist movement, they made a break with it in the aftermath of the Écône consecrations and the subsequent excommunications of archbishop Marcel Lefebvre and the consecrated bishops.
-On July 25, 1988 after a period of negotiations the monks were relieved of their sanctions and reconciled with the Holy See, while still being authorized to use the pre-concillar liturgy in accordance with the motu proprio Ecclesia Dei issued by Pope John Paul II the day after the excommunications.
-On June 18, 1989 the monastery was accorded canonical status and on July 2 it was elevated to the rank of Abbey, with Dom Gerard Calvet as its first Abbot.
-The Abbey was consecrated on October 2, 1989 by Cardinal Édouard Gagnon.
+Initially supportive of the Lefebvrist movement, they made a break with it in the aftermath of the Écône consecrations and the subsequent excommunications of Archbishop Marcel Lefebvre and the consecrated bishops.
+On 25 July 1988, after a period of negotiations, the monks were relieved of their sanctions and reconciled with the Holy See, while still being authorized to use the pre-concillar liturgy in accordance with the motu proprio Ecclesia Dei issued by Pope John Paul II the day after the excommunications.
+On 18 June 1989 the monastery was accorded canonical status and on 2 July it was elevated to the rank of Abbey, with Dom Gerard Calvet as its first Abbot.
+The Abbey was consecrated on 2 October 1989 by Cardinal Édouard Gagnon.

-On September 24, 1995, Cardinal Ratzinger, then prefect for the Congregation for the Doctrine of the Faith, visited the monastery and celebrated Mass.
-On November 21, 2002 eight of the almost 70 monks left the Abbey to found the Monastery of Sainte-Marie de la Garde in Saint-Pierre-de-Clairac.
-Dom Gerard resigned as Abbot on November 25, 2003 and Dom Louis-Marie was chosen to replace him.
-On February 28, 2008 Dom Gerard died due to brain stroke.
-On September 25, 2008, the Abbey became part of the Benedictine Confederation of the Order of St Benedict.
+On 24 September 1995 Cardinal Ratzinger, then prefect for the Congregation for the Doctrine of the Faith, visited the monastery and celebrated Mass.
+On 21 November 2002 eight of the almost 70 monks left the Abbey to found the Monastery of Sainte-Marie de la Garde in Saint-Pierre-de-Clairac.
+Dom Gerard resigned as Abbot on 25 November 2003 and Dom Louis-Marie was chosen to replace him.
+On 28 February 2008 Dom Gerard died due to brain stroke.
+On 25 September 2008 the Abbey became part of the Benedictine Confederation of the Order of St Benedict.

-In 2008 several monks left Le Barroux to make a new foundation in Villatalla, Imperia Province, Italy.
+In 2008 several monks left Le Barroux and make an independent foundation in Villatalla, Imperia Province, Italy.

 As of May 2014 the Abbey had 57 members, including 26 priests, 1 deacon, 21 brothers, 1 student, 1 temporarily professed and 5 novices, with 44 being the average age.